yg10008/LAB5/README.md

-# E-Commerce Product Catalog API
+## Project 2:  E-Commerce Product Catalog API

 ## Objective
 Build an API for managing an e-commerce product catalog.